hexaredecimal/BlazingWebX/README.md

 # JediGenZ

 ## About
-> - JediGenZ is a 100% Java library that aims to allows you to build websites and web applications 100% in java, without writing html and javascript directly.
-This goal is achieved through the use of java classes are compined together to create an elegent user experience while keeping your projects minimal.
+> - JediGenZ is a Java library that aims to allows you to build websites and web applications 100% in java, without writing html and javascript directly.
+This goal is achieved through the use of java classes are combined together to create an elegent user experience while keeping your projects minimal.
 >
 > - JediGenZ also aims to remove the complexity associated with creating well structured and easily maintainable web applications while also minimizing the complexities that rise with complex state management.
->
-> - JediGenZ, as library created by genZ aims to raise awareness of the discrimination directed towards the younger generation, spearheaded by the millenials.
-Usually demonstrated in the form of stereotypes such as "genz being unemployable as a generation".

 ## Features
 - Web Server API
 - Web UI API
 - Builtin HTMX API

 ## Example
 >> You basically create 2 classes.
 Your program class containing your java entry point.
 This class registes your Server class.